learn-co-curriculum/fewpjs-functions-in-javascript/README.md

 ## Explain How To _Call_ a Function

-To execute a function you add `()` after its name.
+To "execute" or "call" a function you add `()` after its name.
 To execute the function we just defined in JavaScript, you run: `exerciseByronThePoodle()`.
 When we ran `document.querySelector()`, we were _calling_ a function. `Math.floor()` is another function.
 That `()` is also known as the _invocation operator_ because